pforhan/wannabe/README.md

 -----------

 As you can see from the samples, this isn't really meant to be a photorealistic engine.
 It's geared more for pixel-art and retro-style games, but allows for some nifty things.

+Grids should be considered the smallest practical unit of animation.
+Voxels inside a grid shouldn't move relative to one another.
+Some grids can support adding and removing voxels, but a voxel should only be in a single Grid.

 My expectation is that the camera will always be looking down the z-axis.
 The position of the camera may change, but not the direction.